hyosung11/Launch-School/Courses/JS129/practice_problems.md

 console.log(rect1.perimeter); // => 10
 ```

 ### 7.3 Write a constructor function called `Circle` that takes a radius as an argument.
 You should be able to call an `area` method on any objects created by the constructor to get the circle's area.
-Test your implementation with the following code:
+Test your implementation with the following code

 ```js
 // constructor function